Perkins T. Shelton was a political and civil rights activist and a staunch defender of justice and equality.

 He was also a member of the Charter Review Commission and the Coalition of African-American Leadership, a group created in 1996 after the fatal shooting of 18-year-old TyRon Lewis by a white police officer.

-Perkins, Milton and other activist worked tirelessly to establish single-member districts.
+Perkins, Milton, and other activists worked tirelessly to establish single-member districts.
 In 1982, Doug Jamerson was elected to the state legislature because of their efforts.

 At the age of 80, he worked as a paralegal at Gulf Coast Legal Services and I had the honor of serving as first vice-president with him when he was elected secretary of the NAACP at the age of 88.
 Until just before his death at the age of 91, he was writing letters on behalf of the St. Petersburg Commission on Aging.